Samsung might be more famous for its phones and TVs than its washing machines, but it's becoming increasingly well-known

 Samsung washing machines are generally quite feature-rich, with a lot of extra programs and functions to choose from.
 Samsung also allows you to set some of its machines using a smartphone, which can also diagnose any problems the machine might be suffering.

-The most recent Samsung washing machine innovation is the AddWash feature, which is simply a hatch in the door to add in extra items midway through the cycle.
+Many Samsung washing machines now also have the AddWash feature, which is a hatch in the door to add in extra items midway through the cycle.

 Some models use Samsung’s Ecobubble technology, which mixes detergent with water before entering the drum, then uses air to froth the mixture.
 It claims that by using this method, detergent can penetrate the fabrics in your laundry more quickly than normal.
 Ecobubble machines are also billed as being able to wash as effectively in cool water as in warm, saving you energy.

-Samsung usually produces freestanding washing machines, so it might not be the brand to go for if you're in the market for a built-in washing machine that sits behind a cupboard door.
+Samsung only produces freestanding washing machines, so there are no options for those that want a built-in model to sits behind a cupboard door.